SasheO/TwitterDemo/README.md

 The most significant issue I ran into was because I was trying to use an instance of a user object to call a User class method.
 After much troubleshooting and help from the TAs, I now understand the difference.

 I also struggled with toggling the color of clickable vector images like retweet or like buttons.
 I still have not implemeneted that yet.
+However, the buttons function properly and send the right API calls to Twitter.

 ## Open-source libraries used